Organ meats are very nutritious and surprisingly delicious!

 I see this most often in younger children whose palates aren’t too dominated by processed foods and sugar.
 If, at first, your young ones don’t take to the liver, don’t be discouraged.
 Work to normalize nose-to-tail eating in your home and with time, they will come around.

 Tips for Making Liver Chips

 I usually recommend beginner nose-to-tail eaters start with homemade liver pate or liverwurst (without sugar or other ingredients that don’t belong) but I may update my choices because these chips are foolproof!

 Ask your butcher to grind the liver ahead of time for you or if you prefer to do it at home, cube it and blend in a food processor until smooth.
-Cut out thick connective tissues and discard.
+Cut out thick connective tissues and discard them.

 Ruminant liver like beef, sheep, lamb, and bison may be used.
 Do not use chicken livers.

 The raw texture is rather sticky and very gooey.

 Use a spatula to spread it on a food dehydrator sheet or oven proof baking sheet in one single layer.
 Stretch it out to make it as thin as possible.

 Dry at the meat setting in the dehydrator.
 If you use an oven, set the heat at the lowest temperature possible.
 The oven will dry much more quickly, check after an hour and flip once the center is completely dry.

 You have the liberty to follow the basic recipe below or season with your favorite herbs and spices.
 I prefer to dry my chips without any herbs because the natural flavor of the liver is so good on its own.